-'Annual Earnings at Risk (AEaR)' A measure of the potential change in Net Interest Income (NII) due to an adverse interest rate movements over a predefined time horizon.
+'Annual Earnings at Risk (AEaR)' A measure of the potential change in Net Interest Income (NII) due to an interest rate movement over a one-year period.

 'Annualised cumulative weighted average lifetime PD' The probability of default over the remaining life of the asset, expressed as an annual rate, reflecting a range of possible economic scenarios.